Laptops · Resale guide

 Physical Preparation

 Clean the laptop thoroughly.
-Use compressed air to clear dust from the keyboard and vents.
-Wipe the screen with a microfiber cloth and a gentle screen cleaner.
-Clean the chassis with a damp cloth (not wet!) and ensure all visible grime is removed.
-Minor cosmetic fixes, like replacing missing rubber feet (often ₹100-200 online), can make a big difference in presentation.
+Use compressed air to clear dust from the keyboard, fan vents, and ports.
+Wipe the screen with a microfiber cloth and a screen cleaner.
+Clean the chassis with a slightly damp cloth.
+A clean laptop looks well-cared for and can add ₹1,000-2,000 to its perceived value.
+If the battery is swollen, get it replaced before selling—it’s a safety hazard and will drastically drop your price.

 Documentation